loudlemon/In-search-of-regularity-No-show-appointment-dataset/README.md

-## In search of regularity:No-show appointment dataset
+## In search of regularity:No-show appointments dataset
 ### Final project in Introduction to Data Analysis of Udacity Data Analyst Nanodegree

 ### I chose this dataset to answer a few questions about people who didn't show up on their appoinment